 This summer I experienced what has to be the most powerful object lessons I have ever seen.
 The lesson was focused on the effects of positive energy.
 As the presenter, Scott Lang whispered negative thoughts, doubts, and accusations against my character, he physically overpowered me with just the touch of one finger.
 Minutes later, with positive energy provided by an enormous standing ovation from the crowd of teenagers in attendance, I found myself totally supporting Scott’s full weight with just one arm.
 This experience was eye opening and a powerful representation of the importance of positive interactions.

-organizations.
+As band directors, we are pressed toexplore ways we can be more effectiveand efficient as leaders of our parentorganizations.
 The strong reality is that our buckets, as educators, are being affected every day by our parent organizations.
 Their effectiveness or ineffectiveness impacts our buckets.
 Their positive energy or negative energy can cause real physical and emotional responses to our own self-esteems.
 Furthermore, volunteers can be hard to find and it is exponentially easier to encourage and empower a volunteer booster member than it is to find another active parent if the active volunteer chooses to go “inactive”.
 Therefore, trying to better understand the needs of our volunteers and how to empower volunteers by focusing on filling more buckets with mini-standing ovations can be time well spent.

 Why do people volunteer?